Kyuu-Ji/htb-write-up/olympus/write-up-olympus.md

 ```

 The TXT-record that tells us to open a temporal portal to Hades looks like, it wants us to do **port knocking** on the ports to open another port.
-As SSH is filtered, it could that one and _"St34l_th3_F1re!"_ the password.
+As SSH is filtered, it could be that one and _"St34l_th3_F1re!"_ the password.

 Port knocking the ports and simultaneously connecting to SSH with _prometheus_:
 ```markdown